-Ammonia (NH3), the most abundant gas, has played a vital role in the evolution of human population through the Haber-Bosch process (Chen et al., 2019).
-However, today it is recognized to have significant negative influence, not only for the environment (Stevens et al., 2010), but also for human population (Cohen et al., 2017; Pope and Dockery, 2006) and the climate (De Vries et al., 2011).
-As an alkaline molecule, ammonia regulates the pH of clouds, while its excessive atmospheric deposition and terrestrial runoff affect natural reservoirs creating algae blooms and degrading water quality (Camargo and Alonso, 2006; Krupa, 2003).
-When emitted to the atmosphere, it reacts with the abundant sulfuric and nitric acids (Malm, 2004) forming sulfate, nitrate, and ammonium and contributing up to 50% to the total aerosol mass (Anderson et al., 2003).
-The latter has implications for human health (Gu et al., 2014) as aerosols penetrate the human respiratory system and accumulate in the lungs (Pope III et al., 2002) causing premature mortality (Lelieveld et al., 2015).
-Furthermore, through secondary aerosol formation (Pozzer et al., 2017), ammonia has a significant impact (i) on regional climate (Bellouin et al., 2011) causing visibility problems and contributing to haze effect, and (ii) on global climate directly by scattering incoming radiation (Henze et al., 2012) and indirectly as cloud condensation nuclei (Abbatt et al., 2006) altering the Earth's radiative balance.
+Ammonia (NH3), the most abundant gas, has played a vital role in the evolution of the human population through the Haber-Bosch process (Chen et al., 2019).
+However, today it is recognized to have a significant negative influence on not only the environment (Stevens et al., 2010) but also the human population (Cohen et al., 2017; Pope and Dockery, 2006) and the climate (de Vries et al., 2011).
+As an alkaline molecule, ammonia regulates the pH of clouds, while its excessive atmospheric deposition and terrestrial runoff affect natural reservoirs, creating algae blooms and degrading water quality (Camargo and Alonso, 2006; Krupa, 2003).
+When emitted into the atmosphere, it reacts with the abundant sulfuric and nitric acids (Malm et al., 2004) to form sulfate, nitrate, and ammonium, contributing up to 50% to the total aerosol mass (Anderson et al., 2003).
+The latter has implications for human health (Gu et al., 2014), as aerosols penetrate the human respiratory system and accumulate in the lungs (Pope et al., 2002), causing premature mortality (Lelieveld et al., 2015).
+Furthermore, through secondary aerosol formation (Pozzer et al., 2017), ammonia has a significant impact on (i) regional climate (Bellouin et al., 2011), causing visibility problems and contributing to the haze effect, and (ii) global climate directly by scattering incoming radiation (Henze et al., 2012) and indirectly as cloud condensation nuclei (Abbatt et al., 2006) that alter the Earth's radiative balance.

 The largest portion of atmospheric ammonia originates from the synthesis of nitrogen fertilizers, which are in high demand for agriculture (Erisman et al., 2007).
 The expansion of intensive agriculture during the 20th century has increased atmospheric ammonia above natural levels (Erisman et al., 2008), while the projected growth of the global population will likely create larger nutritional needs that are expected to further increase ammonia emissions during the 21st century (Pai et al., 2021).
-Other sources of ammonia include emissions from livestock (Sutton et al., 2000a), industry, ammonia-rich watersheds (Sørensen et al., 2003), traffic (Kean et al., 2009), sewage (Reche et al., 2012), humans (Sutton et al., 2000b), biomass and domestic combustion (Sutton et al., 2008; Fowler et al., 2004) and volcanic eruptions (Sutton et al., 2008).
+Other sources of ammonia include emissions from livestock (Sutton et al., 2000), industry, ammonia-rich watersheds (Sørensen et al., 2003), traffic (Kean et al., 2009), sewage (Reche et al., 2012), humans (Sutton et al., 2008; Fowler et al., 2004), and volcanic eruptions (Sutton et al., 2008).